Crate training your German Shepherd is important for a number of reasons.

 When you get to the crate, put your hand or head inside the crate and let your GSD see you do it to see there is nothing to fear if they follow (GSDs are good at picking up your body language).

 If the above process takes a few days or a few weeks, that is ok.
-Be patient, keep being positive, and it will happen.
+Be patient, keep being positive, and it should happen.

 2) Increase Time and Independence In The Crate

 The second step once you’ve actually got your dog or puppy inside the crate for the first time, is to immediately increase the amount of time it is comfortable with spending inside the crate, and the getting comfortable with being in there by itself without you close by or even in the same room.

 An effective way to do this is to introduce meal times, and nap times to the crate.